-In addition to this meeting, a second Planning Commission meeting is tentatively scheduled for May 23, 2022 to continue review of the Draft 2023-2031 Housing Element in the event Commissioners require additional time for review.
 After review of the Draft 2023-2031 Housing Element, the Planning Commission is asked to adopt the Resolution provided as Attachment 1, recommending to the City Council submittal of the Draft 2023-2031 Housing Element to the HCD for review.
-The Draft 2023-2031 Housing Element is provided in Attachment 2.
-Refer to Attachment 3 for an underline-strikethrough changes version comparing the proposed policies and programs with the existing, adopted, 2015-2023 Housing Element policies and programs.
+As noted above, if the Planning Commission wishes to make any changes to the Draft 2023-2031 Housing Element, as provided in Attachment 2, the changes should be made clear in the motion.